 Every week one or two students will lead the class discussion on the reading.
 Discussion leaders must come to class prepared to lead the discussion with prepared discussion points.
-Discussion leaders do not have to turn in a paper for the book or articles they are leaders on.
+Discussion leaders do not have to turn in a paper for the book or articles they are a/the leader on.